For description of continent and races, see Atheus

 Because they were relatively untouched, and because they needed the other countries for trade purposes, Obstaria and Tauria helped the war-torn lands rebuild.
 Money flowed from the western nations to the eastern nations.

 But during the war, while part of the Obstarian and Taurian armies had gone east to deal with the war, barbaric tribes had straggled across the border.
 Though things were in a much better position in the western wilderness, overcrowding was still an issue.
 And so they found small pockets of wilderness inside the human nations, places no one really knows about or cares about.
 Places like pockets of dense forest, non-fertile hills, and so on.
 The Southern Hills got an extra population.
 Obstaria and Tauria tried its best to clear up the barbarians that had come across the border, but could not get all of them.
 And since they had spent so much money and so much time to fix the rest of the world, they shrugged and let everyone else deal with the barbarians.

 It has been close to a decade after the world finished rebuilding.
 No wars sprung up in that time- the people were too tired of fighting to support such an action.
 Obstaria and Tauria are the world's superpowers, but they are too busy keeping barbarians away from the civilized areas to exercise their powers.

 Another problem has cropped up for the lands.
 The northwest islands have been inhabited by the barbarian races.
 And the races that have taken up those islands have become raiders.
 Every summer, when the seas quiet from winter, the barbarian Raiders have taken to pillaging the coast.
 Though some efforts have been made to end the seasonal disturbance, the fact that each group of raiders is completely unaffiliated with the others has made it difficult to completely stamp them out.

-It is the year 85 PE.
-The first century is closing.
+It is the year 185 PE.
+The second century is closing.
 And everyone is asking themselves what is going to happen next century.